charmy/centrifuge-csharp/README.md

 This SDK provides a client to connect to Centrifugo

 # ⚠️ Working in progress
-SDK is not completed yet.
+- SDK is not completed yet.
+- This library is translated from [centrifuge java sdk](https://github.com/centrifugal/centrifuge-java).
+It is not stable.
 # Installation
 ```
 dotnet add package Centrifuge --version 1.0.0